flavorly/vanilla-components/packages/documentation/src/guide/components/datatable.md

 ### Client Side Request

 All requests made by the table are using Axios, this way you can hook your credentials or authorization with Axios Interceptor
-Below, you will find what parameters are sent to the server-side so you can build any server-side adaptors.
+Below, you will find what parameters are sent to the server-side so you can build any server-side adapters.

 :::details :surfer: Click to check the demo request
 <<< @/json/demo-request.json